Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 These plots can be used for checking if a gene has transposon free regions which might indicate that this gene is essential.

-# Data analysis steps

-For data analysis, the following steps need to be taken:

-1. Process data and represent this in a standardized way that can be easily processed.

-2. Put the genes in an overview for comparison with other backgrounds.
-      - Make visual overview of the results (e.g. the number of insertions and reads per gene).
-      - Compare the genes of different genetic backgrounds using a Venn-diagram

-3. Obtain the interactions of the different genes to create an interaction map (use thecellmap.org)

-4. Look for possible relations between the genes and their interactions.

-5. Use these relations to obtain training for machine learning.

-First, the main focus will be step 1 of the analysis (see next section).

-# Step 1 data analysis; From raw data to essential protein overview
+# Data analysis; From raw sequencing data to number of insertions and reads per genomic region

 SATAY experiments need to be sequenced which results in a FASTQ file.
 The sequence reads from this file needs to be aligned to create a SAM file (and/or the compressed binary equivalent BAM file).
 Using the BAM file, the number of transposons can be determined for each insertion location.

-For guides and manuals of the software discussed below, see the folder
+For guides and manuals of the software discussed below, see [the Github page for this project](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/tree/master/docs).

-`M:\\tnw\\bn\\ll\\Shared\\Gregory\\Software\\Guides & Manuals`.

-Raw data (.FASTQ file) discussed in the paper of Michel et.al.
-2017 can be found at [<https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-4885/samples/>].
+For testing, the raw data (.FASTQ files) discussed in the paper of Michel et.al.
+2017 is used and can be found [here](<https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-4885/samples/>).

 ## Workflow